 Total analysis can be launched regularly in separate cases - for instance, once a day during night builds.
 But the greatest effect of using the analyzer can be achieved only through earlier detection and fix of found defects.
 The earlier you can find an error, the less amount of code you will have to fix.
 That is, the most proper way to use a static analyzer is to analyze a new code right after it is written.
 Having to launch analysis of all the modified files manually and waiting for it to finish each time surely complicates this scheme.
 It is incompatible with the intense development and debugging of new code.
 It's just inconvenient, after all.
 But PVS-Studio offers a solution of this issue.

-PVS-Studio's incremental analysis mode allows you to solve problems regarding regular launch of static analysis.
-The user starts getting practical benefit without having to perform primary analysis of the whole project and marking a lot of false positives in unused code.
+The main task, solved when using incremental analysis is the analyzer run automation on the developer's machine immediately after the code is compiled.
 This mode virtually makes PVS-Studio similar to the '/analyze' switch in certain Visual Studio versions regarding usability.
 It also provides you with a more convenient interface and use cases.
 Now you can just work on your code, compile it and get messages from time to time about possible issues.
 Since the analyzer works in background (you can set the number of processor cores to perform analysis using the 'ThreadCount' option), PVS-Studio doesn't interfere with work of other programs.
 And it means that you can easily install the tool on computers of many (or all) developers in your department to detect issues in the code right after they appear.

 You can turn on the afterbuild incremental analysis in the PVS-Studio menu: "PVS-Studio -> Analysis after Build (Modified Files Only)" (Figure 1).
 This option is on by default.

 Figure 1 — Managing PVS-Studio's incremental analysis mode